Get

 Seal Point Siamese — Black or Not?

-Technically, from a genetic point of view, Seal-Point Siamese cats are black.
-But of course, from a visual point of view, they don’t look much like your classic black cat!
+Technically, Seal-Point Siamese cats are not black.
+Similarly, from a visual point of view, they don’t look much like your classic black cat!

-The Himalayan gene means that the black color on the fur on the body of a Seal-Point Siamese cat doesn’t develop much.
+The Himalayan gene means that the black color on the fur on the body of a Seal-Point Siamese cat doesn’t express fully.
 Without the presence of that gene, your Seal-Point Siamese would be black.
 But, of course, it’s the Himalayan gene that actually makes them a Siamese cat!

 divider 2 cats